laurent22/joplin/README.md

 Note: In CliClient you have to escape the query using `--` when using negated filters.
 Eg. `:search -- "-tag:tag1"`.

+The filters are implicitely connected by and/or connective depending on the following rules;

+- By default, all filters are connected by "AND".
+- To override this default behaviour, use the `any` filter, in which case the search terms will be connected by "OR" instead.
+- There's an exception for the `notebook` filters which are connected by "OR".
+The reason being that no note can be in multiple notebooks at once.

+## Search order

 Notes are sorted by "relevance".
 Currently it means the notes that contain the requested terms the most times are on top.
 For queries with multiple terms, it also matters how close to each other the terms are.
 This is a bit experimental so if you notice a search query that returns unexpected results, please report it in the forum, providing as many details as possible to replicate the issue.